Suyooo/ll-albumart-game/src/modules/games/README.md

   image.
 Ensure that you only use standard canvas methods, even if node-canvas implements a few helpers.
 (The non-standard parts are listed on [their GitHub page](https://github.com/Automattic/node-canvas#non-standard-apis).)
 * Performance might be slow depending on how many operations you do.
 One way to help is to set `stacked` and only draw changed regions for guesses 2-6.
-Another possibility is to use `requestAnimationFrame` to only draw some parts of the image in each frame (see `game-tiles.ts` for an example, though it is used to do a fancy animation instead of for performance reasons in that one).
-However, if you this method, make sure that (a) the album art is fully obscured on every frame if you use this method, and (b) that you check for the existence of the method first by using `typeof requestAnimationFrame !== "undefined"` - you cannot use it on the server side when it is creating the share image, so draw the entire canvas at once in this case.
+Another possibility is to make the function `async` and use `yieldToMain()` from `canvasUtil.ts` to split the work into batches (see `game-bubbles.ts` for an example).
+However, if you use this approach, make sure that (a) the album art is fully obscured no matter which state the canvas might be shown in, and (b) that the `getShareCanvas` method is synchronous, as the share canvas script will not `await` any promises.
-* Another approach might be pre-drawing in the background (see `game-bubbles.ts`), but make sure the first canvas is still fully drawn right away to make sure getShareCanvas() can get the finished first guess image.
 * Also, if you use any temporary canvases at all to help with the configuration, make sure you never use the full image.
   Use only the scale canvas and call `releaseCanvas()` in `canvasUtil.ts` on them after you're done, because iOS is trash and has extremely awful limits specifically for total canvas size
+* You can use `requestAnimationFrame` to only draw some parts of the image in each frame and make neat animations (see `game-tiles.ts` for an example).
+The same guidelines as above apply: fully obscure the album art at every step, and don't do any animations in `getShareCanvas`.
+If you use `getCanvasForGuess(0)` for the share canvas, you should use `typeof requestAnimationFrame !== "undefined"` to check whether the code is running in a browser, where the method is available, or it's running on the server, where the animation should be skipped and the entire canvas drawn at once.

 If you've made a neat game mode, feel free to send in a pull request, so it can be added to the site :)